scottsabre/kafka-producer-consumer-demo/README.md

   "status": "PENDING"
 }
 ```
-- Check demoTopic for new entry.
+- Using kafkatool, observe that the topic with name configured by kafka.demoTopic has a new entry.
-- See console for consumed message
+- Observe that the consumer service printed the consumed message to the console.